 It’s an awful day in any household that includes a dog.
 The day the dog passes away.

-There is so much pain and grief that overwhelms the members of the family upon losing their beloved pet.
+There is so much pain and grief that overwhelms the members of the family upon losing their beloved dogs.
 The only one who seems peaceful about the whole affair is…your dog.

 In fact, it seemed like he already knew the end was coming and had accepted it.
-Maybe he even sought everyone out shortly before, as though he wanted to say goodbye before it was too late.
+Maybe he even sought everyone out shortly before, as though he wanted to say goodbye to your dog before it was too late.

 The stories of a dog’s behavior right before their death led many to wonder if dogs know when they are dying.
 Since we can’t ask them, there is no way to know for sure.
 But let’s explore the question and discuss ways you can help your dog in their final days.